-Sam Champagne is a Canadian singer and arts administrator with a voice described as having "...impeccable intonation, accurate diction, expression and musicality,” (Ludwig Van Montreal).
-Mr. Champagne is currently performing as one of three members in the operatic pop trio LYRICO and has held the position of Executive Director of the Orchestre philharmonique et chœur des mélomanes (OPCM) since 2019.
-His two parallel careers focus on his single goal of making classical music accessible to mainstream audiences.
+Sam Champagne is a Canadian tenor and artistic administrator with a voice described as having "...impeccable intonation, correct diction, expression and musicality", Ludwig Van Montreal.
+Mr. Champagne currently performs as one of three members of the group LYRICO and has held the position of Executive Director of the Orchestre philharmonique et choeur des mélomanes (OPCM) since 2019.
+His two parallel careers focus on his objective of making classical music accessible to mainstream audiences.

-As a soloist, Mr. Champagne “[allows] us to appreciate the depth of his voice,” (Eklectik Media).
-In 2019, he performed the tenor solo for Dvorak Mass in D major with the McGill Concert Choir and the Vanier College Choir under the direction of Dr. Jean-Sébastien Vallée.
-He returned to sing as a soloist with the McGill Concert Choir performing Goodall's Eternal Light: A Requiem at Pollack Hall in 2020.
+As a soloist, Mr. Champagne “[allows us] to appreciate the depth of his voice”, Eklectik Media.
+In January 2023, he played the role of Parpignol in the OPCM's production of Puccini’s La bohème at the Maison symphonique.
+In 2019, he was the soloist for Dvorak's Mass in D major with the McGill University Choir and the Vanier College Choir under the direction of Dr Jean-Sébastien Vallée at the Church of St Andrew and St Paul.
+In 2020, he sang again with the McGill University Choir as a soloist for Goodall's Eternal Light: A Requiem at Pollack Hall.

-In 2020, Mr. Champagne toured with GFN Productions performing Lord of The Rings: The Two Towers In Concert in Ottawa's Canadian Tire Centre and in Montreal's Salle Wilfrid Pelletier.
-He performed as part of Sarah Brightman's HYMN tour at Montreal's Place Bell in 2019 and as part of Andrea Bocelli's concert tour at Montreal's Bell Centre in front of an audience of 15,000 in 2018.
-Mr. Champagne also sang in the Game of Thrones Live Concert Experience at the Bell Centre in Montreal in 2018.
+In 2020, Mr. Champagne toured with GFN Productions performing Lord of The Rings: The Two Towers In Concert at the Canadian Tire Center in Ottawa and Salle Wilfrid Pelletier in Montreal.
+He performed as part of Sarah Brightman's HYMN tour at Montreal's Place Bell in 2019 and sang as part of Andrea Bocelli's concert tour at Montreal's Bell Center in front of an audience of 18,000 people in 2018.
+That same year, Mr. Champagne sang in the Game of Thrones Live Concert Experience at the Bell Center in Montreal.